ptahproject/ptah/docs/faq.rst

 See content.rst for example of SQLAlchemy usage.

-Why do you say REST and Websockets are First Class?
+Why do you say REST is First Class?
 ---------------------------------------------------

 If your content model inherients from ptah.cms.Content than it will automatically be exposed via the Ptah REST API.
 You will be able to update and call REST Actions on your models over REST.
 We say its first class because the framework treat REST as important as it does its SQL data model.

-Websocket integration is a bit trickier at the moment.
-We are still feeling our way around how this will work.
-We want developers to be able to use websocket's with their models in the context of the security system without having to think too much.
-There will be a better answer soon.
+You will always have a JSON representation of your model.

 Ptah doesnt work in my browser
 ------------------------------